Consultation - Standards and guidance notes

 Providing feedback:

-Employers will have until 31 December 2024 to update systems and implement changes.
+Please note that the transitional period has ended, and Employers must have systems updated and changes implemented from 1 January 2025 onwards.
 Claims reviewed at evaluation will be assessed against the requirements applicable at that point in time although existing legislative requirements will not change.

 We understand that training and implementation needs may vary, however we believe this is an appropriate time frame.
 Evaluators will consider reasonable submissions to seek an extension of the grace period for certain sub-elements where appropriate rationale is provided.